grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/set-up-github-workflows.md

 ## The release workflow

-The release (`release.yml`) workflow is designed to create a new release of your plugin whenever you're ready to publish a new version to Grafana Cloud.
+The release (`release.yml`) workflow is designed to build, test, package and sign your plugin whenever you're ready to release a new version.
 This automates the process of creating releases in GitHub and provides instructions for submitting the plugin to the Grafana plugin catalog.

 :::warning